Swedese Möbler

 Cover image missing

 Swedese is a classic Swedish furniture producer with a strong anchor in both the public and domestic domain.
-Swedese's ideals are the same today as they have been for the past seventy years: to create beautiful furniture for the future, building on the foundations of Scandinavian modern traditions and designed by forward-looking designers who share the timeless ideals of architecture.
-Swedese was founded in 1945 by brothers Yngve and Jerker Ekström together with Bertil Sjöqvist under the name ESE Möbler.
-The headquarters are located in Vaggeryd in Småland, Sweden, where one of the factories is based, while the second factory is located in Äng, a small village outside Nässjö.
+Swedese's ideals are the same today as they have been for the past 80 years.
+These are to create beautiful furniture for the future, which build on the foundations of Scandinavian modern traditions, designed by forward–looking designers who share in the timeless ideals of architecture.
+Swedese was founded in 1945 by the two brothers Yngve and Jerker Ekström and Bertil Sjöqvist, under the company name ESE Möbler.
+The headquarters are located at Vaggeryd, in Sweden, together with one of the factories.
+The second factory is located in Äng, a small village outside Nässjö, Sweden.

 Related Exhibitions